grig23/primetime.en/help/release-notes/ptai-20x-release-notes.md

 ---
-title:  PTAI 20.7.1 release notes
+title:  PTAI 20.8.1 release notes
-description: PTAI 20.7.1 release notes describe what is new or changed, the resolved and known issues in Primetime Dynamic Ad Insertion in the year 2020.
+description: PTAI 20.8.1 release notes describe what is new or changed, the resolved and known issues in Primetime Dynamic Ad Insertion in the year 2020.
 ---

-# Primetime Dynamic Ad Insertion 20.7.1 Release Notes
+# Primetime Dynamic Ad Insertion 20.8.1 Release Notes

-Dynamic Ad Insertion 20.7.1 release notes describe what is new or changed, issues resolved and known issues in Primetime Dynamic Ad Insertion in the year 2020.
+Dynamic Ad Insertion 20.8.1 release notes describe what is new or changed, issues resolved and known issues in Primetime Dynamic Ad Insertion in the year 2020.

-## What's new in PTAI 20.7.1
+## What's new in PTAI 20.8.1

+**When:** Tuesday, August 4, 2020 from 3:00 AM to 6:00 AM Eastern Time

+**Enhancements and fixes**

+Maintenance updates.

+### Enhancements and fixes in previous release versions

+#### Version 20.7.1

 **When:** Thursday, July 9, 2020 from 03:00 AM to 05:00 AM Eastern Time